itsjohnward/itsjohnward/README.md

 ### Hi 👋 I'm John

-I'm interested in technology that assists in making better decisions.
+I'm making Augmented Reality happen at [Meta](https://about.meta.com/metaverse/).
+I'm also studying part-time for my [masters](https://scholar.harvard.edu/itsjohnward) in Data Science at Harvard.

-I'm currently working at Facebook as a senior software engineer while also studying for my [masters](https://scholar.harvard.edu/itsjohnward) in Data Science at Harvard.
+Previously, my work in [Amazon's Profit Intelligence org](https://www.amazon.jobs/en/teams/financial-intelligence-systems) and at [Gro Intelligence](https://gro-intelligence.com/) focused on using ML and data visualization to make better business decisions.

 <!--
 **itsjohnward/itsjohnward** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.